 Description

-Anglican chapel.
-Built in 1917 to commemorate Royal Navy and Allied submariners lost at sea during the First World War.
+The Submarine Memorial Chapel of St Nicholas, located within Fort Blockhouse, is an Anglican chapel built in 1917 to commemorate Royal Navy and Allied submariners lost at sea during the First World War.
+It is constructed of painted brick with stone dressings and a slate roof.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.